Website-2/zbp-language-services.github.io/index.md

 excerpt: "Interpreting and transcription services for market research moderators, consultants, agencies and LSPs."
 ---

-**This website is currently under development**, meaning only some of the website text relates to ZBP Language Services and some links might not work.
-As the contact form does not work yet either, send an email to z-c@live.co.uk instead and let me know what you need.<br>
+**This website is currently under development**, meaning only some of the website text relates to ZBP Language Services and some links might not work.<br>

 ### How I help<br>